vijaysaiy/FoodLab/README.md

   How to use this project?

-  Clone the project on your local machine and open it in VScode.
+  Clone the project on your local machine and open it in VS code.

     Note:
-    The following extensions must be installed in VScode 1.Java Extension pack
+    The following extensions must be installed in VS code 1.Java Extension pack
     2.Spring tools extension pack by pivotal